 Connie Jennings, Head of Health and Wellbeing, Walsall Housing Group

 Melanie Grainger, Partnerships Support Officer, West Midlands Fire Service

 Seanna Lassetter, Principle Social Worker, Adult Social Care

 The webinar is aimed at all leaders and practitioners across organisations working with adults, children and their families.

 We are expecting to see a change in the requests for help and support and as practitioners we may at times find it challenging to know where to go to ensure families can access the right help.
-Following on from feedback on our successful webinars on Domestic Abuse and Trauma informed practice we are now planning a series of ‘meet and connect’ virtual events.
+Following on from feedback from our successful webinars on Domestic Abuse and Trauma Informed Practice we are now planning a series of ‘meet and connect’ virtual events.

 The aim of these ‘lite bite’ life events is to put the spotlight on an organisation or service that is delivering help and support to children, young people and families in Walsall.
 The sessions will provide an opportunity to get a detailed insight in the offer of the organisation and how to access or signpost families to get their help and support.
 The session will also incorporate opportunity for you to ask any questions.

 Walsall Family Information Service (FIS) & School Ready